fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 Learn more about team configurations options [here](./configuration-files/README.md#teams).

-To install the package on hosts that automatically enroll to "No team," we'll need to create an `fleet-config.yaml` file:
+If you want to  install the package on hosts that automatically enroll to "No team," we'll need to create an `fleet-config.yaml` file:

 ```yaml
 apiVersion: v1